Create a build package

 If the branch does not contain security fixes

-- Push your changes to a new branch in the public repository.
+- Push your changes to the new build branch in the public repository.

 Make sure your PR is not merged accidentally!